Theodore Olson: Politics

 Olson was a founding member of the Federalist Society.
-He has served on the board of directors of American Spectator magazine.
+He served on the board of directors of The American Spectator magazine.
 Olson was a prominent critic of Bill Clinton's presidency, and he helped prepare the attorneys of Paula Jones prior to their Supreme Court appearance.
-Olson served Giuliani's 2008 presidential campaign as judicial committee chairman.
-In 2012 he participated in Paul Ryan's preparation for the vice presidential debate, portraying Joe Biden.
-He is one of the outspoken advocates for gay marriage in the Republican Party.
+Olson served on Rudy Giuliani's 2008 presidential campaign as its judicial committee chairman.
+In 2012 he participated in Paul Ryan's preparation for the vice presidential debate, role-playing Joe Biden.
+He was an outspoken advocate for gay marriage in the Republican Party.

 Executive appointment speculation

 Prior to President Bush's nomination of D.C.
 Circuit Court of Appeals Judge John G. Roberts, Olson was considered a potential nominee to the Supreme Court of the United States to fill Sandra Day O'Connor's post.
 Following the withdrawal of Harriet Miers' nomination for that post, and prior to the nomination of Third Circuit Court of Appeals Judge Samuel Alito, Olson's name was again mentioned as a possible nominee.
 In September 2007, Olson was considered by the Bush administration for the post of Attorney General to succeed Alberto Gonzales.
-The Democrats, however, were so vehemently opposed that Bush nominated Michael Mukasey instead.
+The Democrats were so vehemently opposed that Bush nominated Michael Mukasey instead.